-If this approach is not successful or it is difficult to approach the person, seek guidance from the CSA, any staff member or the staff members who are specifically trained in supporting students and staff who feel they are harassed:
+If this approach is not successful or it is difficult to approach the person, seek guidance from the NZCSA, any staff member or the staff members who are specifically trained in supporting students and staff who feel they are being harassed:

-Matt Sherson: matthew.sherson@nzchiro.co.nz Ruth Jasmat: ruth.jasmat@nzchiro.co.nz
+Matt Sherson: matthew.sherson@nzchiro.co.nz Ruth Jasmat: matthew.sherson@nzchiro.co.nz

-Students can also speak with Dr Marina Fox (Vice President Academics) or Anne Birkinshaw (Human Resources Advisor/Harassment Prevention Coordinator).
+Students can also speak with Dr Marina Fox (Vice President Academics) or Sarah Gilmore (Student Support Ambassador).
 They can provide information on College policy and discuss options available to deal with a particular concern.

-Students who would like to make a formal complaint should refer to the process detailed in the next section and also refer to the definitions under the heading Unacceptable Behaviours in this Handbook.
+Students who would like to make a formal complaint should refer to the process detailed in the next section and also refer to the definitions under the heading Unacceptable Behaviours in this Student Handbook.